 By 1839 Duncan emphasizes the economic prowess of cotton and slaves in Mississippi. “… I find that from the sinner to the Saint that the cotton plant engrosses the chief of the conversation, a few years passd the purchase of Negroes was the hobby but now it is paying for them and that must be done by cotton or by the sale of the Negroes and other stuff of the purchasers.”

 I will conclude with a chilling story told by Duncan McKenzie in an 1839 letter to his brother-in-law, “… on last Tuesday week two little girls one 14 years old and the other younger were going to a quilting and were assaulted by a Negro man on the road.”
 The man caught the horse and removed the girl from it.
 She began screaming, a neighbor, who happened to own the Negro heard the commotion.
 He claimed to have seen the Negro attempting to rape the young girl.
 When he called out, the Negro ran.
 As a result fourteen white men hunted him down and hanged him.
 This is an example of what, in my opinion, is absolutely the greatest tragedy of slavery in the United States and the worst affront to a republican system of government, that enslaved people had no recourse to justice at all – no assurance that they were assumed innocent until proven guilty by a jury of their peers.
 They had absolutely no voice in their condition.
-Laws did exist in most slave states to protect slaves, but generally from the point of view that they were property and not to be abused.
+Laws did exist in most slave states to protect the enslaved, but generally from the point of view that they were property and not to be abused.
 In a case like this, it is probable that the slaveowner was within his rights to permit the lynching of his property.
+Apparently, it occurred to no one (or did it?) that this man may have not intended to hurt the children at all but took advantage of an opportunity to steal a horse for his escape.
+Perhaps the man’s escaping to freedom was the greater and most feared crime in the minds of slaveholders.
 This instance manifests the repressive fear of uprising by enslaved people that was growing in Mississippi and across the slaveholding South.

 Miller, William Lee.
 Arguing About Slavery: The Great Battle in the United States Congress.
 Alfred A. Knopf: New York.
 1996.
 97.